jparyani/mediagoblin/docs/source/plugins.rst

  Plugins
 =========

-GNU MediaGoblin supports plugins that, when installed, allow you to augment MediaGoblin's behavior.
+GNU MediaGoblin supports plugins that allow you to augment MediaGoblin's behavior.

 This chapter covers discovering, installing, configuring and removing plugins.